danielfriis/journal-2/_posts/2022-05-06-strategy-is-problem-solving.md

 From my experience, goals are most often confused with strategy.
 A goal disguised as strategy may sound something like: “Our strategy is to become the leading software consultancy in the world”, which is a great aspiration, but nothing but wishful thinking without a proper plan.
 The problem with such ‘strategies’  is that they don’t guide action and decision-making.

-{% include quote.html content="Strategy is not goal-setting — it’s problem-solving." %}
+## Strategy is not goal-setting — it’s problem-solving.

 A good strategy should clearly and specifically define the obstacle of a situation and outline a set of coordinated actions to deal with that obstacle.
 They should make it clear to everyone involved in carrying out the strategy what to do and what not to do.